mgimond/Spatial_pre2021/_book/A05-Raster-Operations.md

 f2 <- focal(elevation, w=m, fun=sum)
 ```

 More complicated kernels can be defined.
-In the following example, a [Sobel][2] filter (used for edge detection in image processing) is defined then applied to the raster layer `elev`.
+In the following example, a [Sobel][2] filter (used for edge detection in image processing) is defined then applied to the raster layer `elevation`.

 ```r